Self-injury & Recovery Resources (SIRR)

 Recovery is about more that just stopping the behavior – it requires a changes in thought, emotion, and behaviors.
 Since many of these thought and feeling patterns become neurologically habitual (meaning that the brain has essentially been trained to link specific thoughts, emotions, and behavioral reactions), learning other, healthier patterns takes time and effort.

-It is important for supportive others to know that there is no set formula for recovery and that the absence of the behavior is only one part of the recovery picture.
+It is important for supportive others to know that there is no set formula for healing and that the absence of the behavior is only one part of the healing picture.

-It is common human experience to doubt or downplay strengths and to resort to negative thoughts and feelings about oneself or others.
-Most often this is motivated by the desire to cover up feelings of grief, fear, shame, rage or other intense and deep feelings that one is having trouble facing.
-This can happen automatically and quickly — so automatically that it feels impossible to stop.
-Although it may be overwhelming at first, a critical first step is to simply watch the pattern of thoughts and emotions.
-The better we understand our own automatic process and assumptions the more choices each of us have.
+It’s a common human experience to doubt our strengths and resort to negative thoughts about ourselves or others.
+Often, this is an attempt to cover up intense feelings like grief, fear, shame, or rage that we’re struggling to face.
+This can happen automatically and quickly, making it feel impossible to stop.
+A crucial first step is simply observing our patterns of thoughts and emotions.
+The better we understand our automatic processes and assumptions, the more choices we have.

-• Journaling about thoughts, feelings, and experiences noticed as a part of understanding automatic patterns;
+• Journaling about thoughts, feelings, and experiences to understand your patterns

-• Noticing and keeping track of positive experiences, feelings, and thoughts;
+• Noticing and tracking positive experiences, feelings, and thoughts

-• Practicing daily gratitude for the small and big changes and moments;
+• Practicing daily gratitude for both small and big changes and moments

-• Maintaining communication with healthy and supportive friends and family members
+• Maintaining communication with supportive friends and family members

 For more on tips for recovering from self-injury, see the Recovering from Self-injury, Coping, and Distraction Techniques factsheets.